Perija parakeet

 The Perija parakeet (Pyrrhura caeruleiceps), also known as Todd's parakeet or in aviculture as Perijá conure, is a species of parrot in the family Psittacidae.
-There are about 1000-2499 living individuals with a decreasing population trend.
+There are about 1000 to 2499 living individuals with a decreasing population trend.
 In 2001 the Perija parakeet was reclassified from a subspecies of the painted parakeet to an individual species.
 There are two subspecies of the Perija parakeet, P. c. caeruliceps and P. c. pantchenko.
-P. c. caeruliceps lives in Sierra de Perijá mountains on the northern border between Columbia and Venezuela.
+P. c. caeruliceps lives in Serranía del Perijá mountains on the northern border between Colombia and Venezuela.
 P. c. pantchenko lives in the Perijá Mountains.